yasintqvi/yasintqvi/README.md

 **Hi, I'm a Developer**

-I build practical tools, packages, and backend solutions focused on clean structure, reliability, and real-world usage.
-My work is inspired by the balance and precision found in traditional Iranian patterns — simple, clear, and built to last.
+Backend developer.
+The way I structure code is inspired by Iranian architecture: clear boundaries, indirect connections, and a central core that keeps things stable.

 ---